melvinzhang/garden/content/posts/single_source_shortest_path.md

 * use a queue to store nodes where we found a shorter path
 * pop node off the queue and relax adjacent nodes
 * same worst case as standard Bellman-Ford, but O(E) on average for random graphs
+* negative cycle detection
+  * walk to the root
+  * subtree disassembly

 [Randomized Speedup of the Bellman–Ford Algorithm](https://arxiv.org/pdf/1111.5414.pdf)
 * mn/3 + m relaxation steps in expectation